1. Ride Prep - ABC's, Dress, and Area Riding Rules:

 10. Battery Charged, Secured, and Unplugged:

 Ensure the battery is adequately charged and operating properly.
-The battery capacity bars on the LCD display and charge status indicator on the battery should read similarly.
+The battery capacity bars on the LCD dashboard display provide a reading on your charge level.
 Ensure the battery charger is unplugged from the outlet and battery, then stored in a safe location before you ride.
 The battery MUST be locked onto the frame battery mount properly before use.
 Do not attempt to operate the electrical system if the battery is removed.
+Be careful with the battery keys and keep the spare in a safe

 Open Road offers popular brands and categories of moto bikes , including Vanderhall, Ebikes, Dirt Bikes, E-bikes, Electric Motorcycles, and used motorcycles for sale.
 Bintelli, Recon Powerbikes, Eunorau, BTN, UBCO, Delfast, Oset, Superbolt.